asllop/RunPack/TUTORIAL.md

 ## 6. Word References

-RunPack doesn't have a garbage collector, nor automatic reference counting, or any other built-in memory manager.
-It uses the Rust memory handling mechanisms.
+RunPack doesn't have a garbage collector, nor automatic reference counting, or any other built-in memory manager, it uses memory handling mechanisms provided by Rust.
 The reason why it's possible is simple: every time you send something from one place to another, you are cloning it.
 There are no pointers, memory references or shared buffers.
 You duplicate a string in the stack, RunPack clones the string.
 You drop it from the stack, RunPack deallocates it.
+Everything is passed by value in RunPack.
 So simple.
-Everything is passed by value in RunPack.
 But that doesn't sound too performant, right?
-What if I have a large piece of data stored in a variable, and I want to pass it to a word to operate?
-For these kind of cases we have word references.
+What if I have a large piece of data stored in a variable, and I want to pass it to another word to operate with it?
+For these cases we have word references.
 You can create a word reference using the `@` word:

 ```
 'This is a long string' def my_str